 A soft cow’s milk cheese that spreads perfectly over bread.
 This thick, savory creaminess is another DOP product that you must try!

-Tigelle and Crescnetine
+Tigelle and Crescentine

 These cured meats and cheeses pair great with Tigelle or Crescentine, and are the ultimate aperitivo food.
 Crescentine are small, flavorful Bolognese dough that are baked or fried, and Tigelle are small, round disks, made simply from flour and water, both of which are usually used to stuff cheese and cured meats in to create the perfect union.
 Enjoy with the local sparkling Lambrusco wine.